ecrucru/anticrux/README.md

 As a chess player, you simply have to double-click on the file "index.html" to launch the web-interface in your default browser.

+You have several tabs :

-The tab "Board" offers the general features to move the pieces.
+- "Board" : it offers the general features to move the pieces.
 You can't drag and drop a piece, but use 2 separate clicks.

-The tab "Actions" handles the generation of a new game.
+- "Actions" : it handles the generation of a new game.
 By putting aside the buttons to start a game, you will not click unexpectedly on them while you are playing.

-The tab "Options" is where you refine the settings of the game.
+- "Options" : it is where you refine the settings of the game.
 Each level is assigned some changeable features and you have to know that a higher level is not necessarily stronger.
 You can refer to the [dedicated paragraph](#anticrux-helo-world) to understand why.

-The tab "Tree" is a way to view the decision tree used by the library.
-The activation requires more memory, so it is disabled by default.

-The tab "About" provides the legal information about AntiCrux.
+- "About" : it provides the legal information about AntiCrux.

+Without any local installation, just check online at http://ecrucru.free.fr/?page=anticrux and you will get the same enjoyment.

 ### Mobile interface

 The mobile version is a light-weighted version of the [web-interface](#web-interface).
 It is suitable for a smartphone which screen is often reduced and which performances are sometimes reduced.

-The options are set to the minimum and the board fits to the screen.
+The options are reduced and the board fits to the screen.

 ### Mobile application